IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Bookmark and Copy toolbar buttons](../images/bookmark-copy-toolbar-buttons-2.1.png)

-First, the bookmark button, which allows you to add a link to this architecture to your bookmarks to either locate it more quickly later or to reference the asset for fine-grained copy and paste.
+First, the bookmark button which is only available for **public curated** assets, allows you to add a link to this architecture to your bookmarks to either locate it more quickly later or to reference the asset for fine-grained copy and paste.
 Second is the copy button that allows you to create your own **private read-write** copy of the complete architecture.
-If you choose to create a private copy, you will supply a unique architecture name and optionally provide client name, opportunity number and tags.
+If you choose to create a private copy, you will supply a unique architecture name and optionally provide client name, opportunity number and meta-data.
 Once the copy has been created you will be taken to your Private Workspace view where you can then open this newly created copy.

 ([Back to Top and TOC](#ibm-it-architect-assistant-user-guide))